Science and Technology Facilities Council

 - Good interpersonal skills, particularly communication, listening, and problem-solving.

 - Proven attention to detail in previous roles.

 - A strong sense of conduct, responsibility, and reliability.

 - Previous proven experience in detector build and assembly or close matched technology and function.

 - We are offering a permanent position with a whole host of benefits including:

 - 30 days holiday (in addition to 10.5 bank holidays and privilege days).

 - Flexible working hours.

-- Exceptional defined salary average pension scheme.
+- An excellent defined average salary pension scheme.